easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 A team of soldiers is conducting a patrol when an explosive device detonates, injuring one of the soldiers.
 The squad medic applies direct pressure to a hemorrhaging wound, and, suspecting a tension pneumothorax, performs a needle decompression.
 Direct pressure is not controlling the bleeding, so a tourniquet is applied.
 Morphine and IV fluids are administered.

 <center><br>
-*Table 9.
-The validation results for the Combat Multitrauma Showcase scenario.*
+*@tabledef {SystemCombatMultitrauma} The validation results for the Combat Multitrauma Showcase scenario.*
 </center>

 |	Segment	|	Notes	|	Action Occurrence Time  (s)	|	Sample Scenario Time  (s)	|	Heart Rate  (beats/min)	|	Mean Arterial Pressure  (mmHg)	|	Cardiac Output  (mL/min)	|	Mean Central Venous Pressure (mmHg)	|	Respiration Rate (Breaths/min)	|	Oxygen Saturation (fraction)	|	Tidal Volume (mL)	|